MichaelRafferty/ConTroll/System-Documents-and-Coding-Standards/Adding-Oauth2-Client-Configs.md

 * microsoft

 Note: Apple was considered, but there is a $99/year charge to each convention to be part of their developer program.
 That is required to use "Login with Apple".

+### Discord
+To use Discord, you need to have an account on discord and use their developer portal.
+There is no charge to be a member of discord.
+1. Login to Discord with your account.
+2. Go to the Discord Developer Portal: https://discord.com/developers/home
+3. click "Applications" in left menu.
+4. Click "New Application" on the top right
+5. Under the "General Information" tab enter:
+* Name: this is the name displayed to the user when they click "login with discord"
+* Description: This is a longer description.
+Please add to the description that the registration portal only accesses your email address, discord id, and user name.
+* Put a square avatar image in the app icon field, this is used to display what app is requesting access.
+* Ignore the rest of the fields on this page
+6. Click the Oauth2 item in the left menu
+* copy the client id and the secret into your reg_secret.ini file in the [discord] section.
+This is the only chance you will have to access the secret, onse saved, it will not show it to you again.
+* Fill in the same Redirects as the Google Authorized Redirect URIs
+* Click Save.
+7. Update the reg_secret.ini by adding a section [discord] and the fields app_name, client_id, and client_secret.

 ### Amazon
 To use Amazon, you need to be a part of their developer program.
 There is no charge to be a member.
 To join: